-Our new folk songs series continues with a look at a tragic story between our protagonist and a lady named Matilda, but was Sir James a real person and, if so, when and where did he live?
+Our new folk songs series continues with a look at a tragic story between Sir James the Rose and a lady named Matilda.
+Was Sir James a real person and, if so, when and where did he live?

 You may know the very fine song Sir James the Rose.
 If not, this would be a good time to search out and listen to the Steeleye Span version.

 The best-known version was collected at Sir Walter Scott’s library at Abbotsford by the great Harvard philologist Francis James Child (1825-1896) and published in his multi-volume The English and Scottish Popular Ballads from 1882 to 1898.
 I have, over the years, heard a few people tell the story contained in the ballad, attest to its historical veracity and even claim descent from Sir James.
 So let’s examine song and story versus history.